plainionist/plainionist.github.io/_drafts/2018-02-11-Implementing-Clean-Architecture-UseCases.md

 Ok, these definitions are rather high-level and nothing concrete.
 I kinda expected that ;-)

-Enough of theory - let's something more practical ...
+Enough of theory - let's look at something more practical ...

 ## The example